 Forum Schedule

 Please make plans to attend Academic Advisor Forums this semester.
-All sessions (except for the reception) count toward the three hours needed for annual renewal of the Master Advisor designation.
-All interested advisors are welcome, so please encourage colleagues to participate.
+All sessions count toward the three hours needed for annual renewal of the Master Advisor designation.
+The forums are available to the advising community, so please encourage colleagues to participate.
 Registration is strongly encouraged.

 Sessions coordinated by Ross Hawkins, Director, Academic Advising and Transfer Center